ElieThellier/CNN-derived-heuristics/README.md

 # CNN-derived-heuristics
-Repository for my Master thesis "Using CNN-derived heuristics for route planning"
+Repository for my Master's thesis "Using CNN-derived heuristics for route planning"